uodataservices/python-novice-gapminder/episodes/00-installing-jupyter.md

 ---
-title: "Installing JupyterLab Desktop"
+title: "Installing Python and JupyterLab"
 teaching: 30
 exercises: 0
 ---

 ::::::::::::::::::::::::::::::::::::::: objectives

-- Download JupyterLab Desktop.
+- Download and install Python.
-- Install JuptyterLab Desktop.
+- Install the JupyterLab and Pandas packages.
 - Learn about folders and files on your computer.
 - Create a folder for the Jupyter notebooks you will create during this workshop series.
 - Learn what a working directory is and set the working directory for your project.
-- Set the default working directory for JupyterLab Desktop.

 ::::::::::::::::::::::::::::::::::::::::::::::::::

 :::::::::::::::::::::::::::::::::::::::: questions

-- How do I install JupyterLab Desktop?
+- How do I install Python?
-- How do I configure JupyterLab Desktop so I can find my files again?
+- How do I launch Jupyter Lab?

 ::::::::::::::::::::::::::::::::::::::::::::::::::

-## Getting Started with JupyterLab Desktop
+## Getting Started with Python

+In this activity, you will install Python to your personal computer.
+You only need to install and configure Python once for this workshop, so future lessons will assume that you already have Python installed.

-[JupyterLab Desktop](https://github.com/jupyterlab/jupyterlab-desktop) is a desktop application with an integrated web user interface from [Project Jupyter][jupyter] that enables one to work with documents and activities such as Jupyter notebooks, text editors, terminals, and even custom components in a flexible, integrated, and extensible manner.
+[Jupyter Lab](https://jupyterlab.readthedocs.io/en/latest/) is a special Python library with an integrated web user interface from [Project Jupyter][jupyter] that enables one to work with documents and activities such as Jupyter notebooks, text editors, terminals, and even custom components in a flexible, integrated, and extensible manner.

+## Jupyter Notebooks

 Jupyter notebooks are common in data science and visualization and serve as a convenient common-denominator experience for running Python code interactively where we can easily view and share the results of our Python code.

 There are other ways of editing, managing, and running code, but Jupyter notebooks let us execute and view the results of our Python code immediately within the notebook.

-## Why Run Jupyter Notebooks in JupyterLab Desktop
-We use JupyterLab Desktop because it's convenient for our learners:

-- It does not require knowledge of the command line to install.
-- It is available on MacOS, Windows, and Linux devices.
-- It does not require users to install Python separately.

-## Installing JupyterLab Desktop
+## Installing Python
-How you install JupyterLab Desktop will depend on your operating system.
+The easiest way to install Python and JupyterLab will depend on your operating system.

-- **If you have a Mac laptop, [click here](#installing-jupyterlab-desktop-macos).**
+- **If you have a Mac laptop, [click here](#installing-python-macos).**
-- **If you have a Windows laptop, [click here](#installing-jupyterlab-desktop-windows).**
+- **If you have a Windows laptop, [click here](#installing-python-windows).**

-## Installing JupyterLab Desktop: MacOS
+## Installing Python: MacOS

-Before installing JupyterLab Desktop on a Mac, you will need to know the type of processor your computer has.
+Before installing Python on a Mac, you will need to know the [type of processor](https://support.apple.com/en-us/116943) it has.

-Depending on when you bought your laptop, your mac may have an Apple Silicon chip or an Intel Chip.
-For JupyterLab Desktop to work correctly, you must install the version of the program that corresponds to the right chip.
+Depending on when you bought your laptop, your Mac may have an Apple Silicon chip or an Intel Chip.
+For Python to work correctly, you must install the version that corresponds to your laptop's chip.

 ### Finding Your Processor Chip Type